 To appoint someone to make health and personal care decisions if you become incapable

-Other estate planning tools may be recommended depending on your situation, such as trusts in the Will (testamentary trusts), separate trusts for life insurance, and trusts created during life such as joint spousal, alter ego or principal residence trusts.
+Other estate planning tools may be recommended depending on your situation, such as trusts in the Will (testamentary trusts), or separate trusts for life insurance (insurance declarations).

 Read more about the basics of estate planning